 Our Social Studies program deals with world communities, land forms, politics and history.
 The students master key social science concepts.
 A wide variety of teaching methods and learning activities are utilized to motivate and keep students engaged.
 We promote independent and cooperative learning.

-In French, a rich foundational vocabulary is learned in an exciting and interactive way through the use of conversations, poems, songs and books.
+A rich foundational vocabulary is learned in an exciting and interactive way through the use of conversations, poems, songs and books.
 Students begin to write simple French sentences and answer comprehension questions.
 The curriculum aims to assist students to understand key grammatical concepts and to grow in their usage of the language.

 Computers, Physical Education, Art and Music round out the students’ learning experience.